wonjune-kang/lvc-vc/README.md

 to preprocess all the data.
 This script will:

 1. Resample all audio in VCTK from 48 kHz to 16 kHz
-2. Extract F0 metadata (log F0 median and standard deviation) for each speaker and save them as a dictionary ```{speaker_id: {'median': --, 'std': --}}``` in pickle format.
+2. Extract F0 metadata (log F0 median and standard deviation) for each speaker and save them as a dictionary ```{speaker_id: {'median': --, 'std': --}}``` in pickle format
 3. Extract spectrograms and normalized F0 contours (two sets of F0 contours will be extracted, matching the window and hops for spectrograms and XLSR-53 features)
 4. Split the data into 99 seen and 10 unseen speakers, and then further split the seen speakers' utterances into train and test sets in a 9:1 ratio
-5. Extract speaker embeddings from either Fast ResNet-34 or ECAPA-TDNN (depending on the config file specified), fit Gaussians for each speaker's embeddings, and save them as a dictionary ```{'speaker_id': sklearn.mixture.GaussianMixture object}``` in pickle format.
+5. Extract speaker embeddings from either Fast ResNet-34 or ECAPA-TDNN (depending on the config file specified), fit Gaussians for each speaker's embeddings, and save them as a dictionary ```{'speaker_id': sklearn.mixture.GaussianMixture object}``` in pickle format

 **Note that the preprocessing scripts have directories and file paths hardcoded in.
 Therefore, you will need to go in and change them as needed if running on your own machine.** The script will also extract and preprocess data needed for both the base and XL versions of LVC-VC.
 If you are only interested in training one or the other, then comment out the corresponding parts of the code as needed.